Roof Blisters 101 • Important Facts & Guidelines

 - Roof Maintenance

-Useful Links for Information about Roof Blisters
+External Sources & References for Information about Roof Blisters

 3. Built-up Roofs: “Ways to Reduce Blistering in Built-Up Roofs” is a short, informative article available at the National Research Council Canada website.
 It includes a good explanation of how blisters form in built-up roofs.